CONNECTING ART, SCIENCE and the HUMAN EXPERIENCE

 Lori has found a unique niche that manifests as a creative link between art and science.
 Her work as a physician inspires her as an artist, and her artistic vision inspires her work as a physician.

 “ My work is based on making a connection between art, science and the human condition.
-I use the periodic table as a foundation for that work, combining physical elements with emotional and spiritual attributes to create powerful visual and social statements”.
+I use the concept of the periodic table rubric as a foundation for that work, combining physical elements with emotional and spiritual attributes to create powerful visual and social statements”.

 Please visit her personal website at: lorishocketmd.com